Our Story

 2011

 Dedicated taxi stand service for cruise and crew passengers opened.
-General Cargo Terminal (GCT) receives new bulk handling equipment.
-The port wins the Lloyds List Safety Award.
+General Cargo Terminal (GCT) received new bulk handling equipment.
+The port won the Lloyds List Safety Award.
+Port of Salalah won Environmental Award for the second constructive year.

 2009